You might have heard about bloggers discussing sponsored posts. So, what is a one and what in the world do you charge?

 Before we jump into what to charge, let’s talk a bit more about these posts.

-A sponsorship is when a company wants to use your platform to advertise.
-It could be through a post, newsletter, social media share or even a podcast.
+A sponsored post is when a company wants to use your platform to advertise.
+While most of the time they want you to write a blog post about their company, but it could be a social share, mention in your email newsletter or a sponsored podcast episode.
 They want to use your voice to talk about their product/service.

 Sponsors love to use bloggers and podcasters to get the word out about their brand as it is more affordable.
 Not only that, but you have a loyal following and your readers trust you.
 So, if you discuss a product or service, then they will be more likely to use it too.